kubernetes/community/sig-contributor-experience/community-maintenance.md

 ### Slack

 - [ ] Channels - Anything out of place or not following the guidelines?
-  - [ ] Close unused channels.
-  - [ ] Check to see if there is a purpose, pinned documents like agendas, and other best practices being used in the channel.
+  - [ ] For community group channels - Check to see if there is a purpose, pinned documents like agendas, and other best practices being used in the channel.
 These are not required but are useful.
 - [ ] Audit the Integrations and apps
 - [ ] Audit the user tokens
 - [ ] Audit the Emojis